Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Method

-\enlargethispage{0.2cm} \textit{The variables in Eq. \ref{q1}$\sim$Eq. \ref{q5} are independent of the other variables in this paper, which follow the definitions of BGMM (Eq.
+\textit{The variables in Eq. \ref{q1}$\sim$Eq. \ref{q5} are independent of the other variables in this paper, which follow the definitions of BGMM (Eq.
 10.49 $\sim$ Eq.
 10.66 in \cite{prml})}, where $\tilde{W}= W_0^{-1} + N_k S_k$ and $ \tilde{\mathbf{x}}_k=\mathrm{Log}_{m_k}(\mathrm{Exp}_{m_k'}(\overline{\mathbf{x}}_k))$. $m_k'$ denotes $m_k$ from the previous iteration.
+To facilitate readers' understanding, we have highlighted the differences between Eq. \ref{q1}$\sim$Eq. \ref{q5} and Eq.
+10.49 $\sim$ Eq.
+10.66 in \cite{prml} with red boxes.
 To remove symmetry ambiguity for all the rotation poses, we run Lie group-based BGMM twice.
 For the first running, the mean with max component is recorded, denoted by $\textbf{R}_0 \in$SO(3), it will be updated as follows combined with geodesic distance:

 where $\hat{\textbf{R}}_t$ denotes the updated $\textbf{R}_t$ and $\mathcal{S}(\textbf{R}_t)$ denotes the set of all symmetric transformations of $\textbf{R}_t$.
 If the symmetric transformation of $\textbf{R}_t$ is continuous, such as axial symmetry, it will be discretized.
 Then all the $\hat{\textbf{R}}_t$ will be selected for the second running.
 Finally, for each cluster of SO(3), we run traditional BGMM for its $\mathbb{R}^3$ space, shown in Fig. \ref{fig:BGMM} (b).